BSc Developmental Biology with Industrial/Professional Experience

 • Use relevant scientific literature to enhance their knowledge and further develop their critical thinking skills

-• Anatomy of cardiovascular & respiratory systems review lecture
+• Anatomy of the trunk review lecture

 • Lung cancer diagnosis - examines modern imaging techniques used for diagnosing lung cancer.